expln/metamath-lamp/src/metamath/api/macros/llm_prompt.md

 Sometimes you can make a proof more readable by using meaningful variable names.
 For example, instead of using the predefined in set.mm variable `x`, you can use a meaningful name like `set_of_all_sets`.
-Whenever you think I or you will benefit of using meaningful variable names, you can introduce them via the `variables` input parameter of the `addSteps` function.
+Whenever you think I or you will benefit from using meaningful variable names, you can introduce them via the `variables` input parameter of the `addSteps` function.